Siteimprove/alfa/docs/review/api/alfa-dom.api.md

 import { Option } from '@siteimprove/alfa-option';
 import { Predicate } from '@siteimprove/alfa-predicate';
 import { Refinement } from '@siteimprove/alfa-refinement';
-import { Refinement as Refinement_2 } from '@siteimprove/alfa-refinement/src/refinement';
 import * as sarif from '@siteimprove/alfa-sarif';
 import { Sequence } from '@siteimprove/alfa-sequence';
 import { Serializable } from '@siteimprove/alfa-json';